kgogov/sapui5-walkthrough/notes.md

 For a complete list of the available CSS class names, see [CSS Classes for Theme Parameters](https://sapui5.hana.ondemand.com/#/topic/ea08f53503da42c19afd342f4b0c9ec7.html).

+## Step 15: Nested Views

+Instead of putting the panel and its content directly into our App view, we will move it to a new separate HelloPanel view. \
+We refer to this using an XMLView tag in the content aggregation of the panel.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`